api-search/apis-io-engine/README.md

-# engine-api
+# APIs.io API
-This is the engine API.
+This is an API for the APIs.io search engine.